fredgibbs/fredgibbs.github.io/courses/digital-mapping.md

 - [How Goole Builds its Maps](http://www.theatlantic.com/technology/archive/2012/09/how-google-builds-its-maps-and-what-it-means-for-the-future-of-everything/261913/)

 - Jason Farman, “Mapping the Digital Empire: Google Earth and the Process of Postmodern Cartography,” New Media & Society 12, no. 6 (2010): 869–88.
-(Zotero)

 ### Start Making Maps
 - [Create a Google Map](http://geospatialhistorian.wordpress.com/lessons/lesson-1/)